Damien Dempsey - Iveagh Gardens

 & very special guests Lynched

 Friday July 21st

-Tickets go on sale on Thursday December 15 @ 9am via www.ticketmaster.ie & outlets nationwide
+Tickets on sale now via www.ticketmaster.ie & outlets nationwide

 “One of Ireland’s great singer-songwriters” The Guardian